laxeye/BioKotlin/README.md

 ##Features

-- FASTA and FASTQ reading from files.
+- FASTA, FASTQ and gzipped FASTQ reading from files.
 - Getting any locus of sequence from FASTA file.
 - Genome statistics from FASTA: N50, L50, N90, L90, GC(%), N's.
 - GFF parsing.